Scopsula/Labyrinth/README.md

 This is a small Backrooms / Labyrinth game with theming options using illwill.

 Tiles are 10x5 and additional matching can be created in chars/{level}/match.
-Logic for level specific themeing (e.g ceillings) can be editted in src/style.nim.
+Logic for level specific themeing (e.g ceilings) can be editted in src/style.nim.
 New levels can be created without any code:
 - Create a directory with the proceeding level number
 - Add files path and wall with your 10x5 tiles
 - Optinally add match file to match an internal character with a tile
+- Adding ceilings will soon be possible without adding the level number to style.nim
 - Entities will eventually be able to be added without any code modifications

 The default tile set is loosely based on the backrooms.